 Is it a world traveler, or does it stay close to home?
 Is it a planner, or a little reactive?
 Does it bring people together, or pull them apart?
 Does it make you feel safe?
 Is it fun to be around, or are people counting the hours until they get away?
 Does it attract great people?
 Does it have many friends?

-Do the employees see empowerment, excitement and purpose—or only a means to an end?
+The company’s friends include the employees, customers, investors, and vendors.
+How would they describe this living entity that is your company?
+Do the employees see empowerment, excitement and purpose.
+Or, do they only see a means to an end?
 Do vendors love the partnership and feel like a part of the team?
 Or do they feel like a supplier, never appreciated or acknowledged for their part in its success?
 Are the investors proud of what they’ve helped build, or are they worried about recouping their investment?
-Do customers see a products and services company that they can count on and want to promote?
-Or, one that doesn’t deliver on their promises?
+Do customers see a products and services company that they can count on and want to promote, or one that doesn’t deliver on their promises?